VigneshVSV/hololinked/README.md

 #### Instantiating properties

 Say, we wish to make device serial number, integration time and the captured intensity as properties.
-There are certain predefined properties available like `String`, `Number`, `Boolean` etc. or one may define one's own.
+There are certain predefined properties available like `String`, `Number`, `Boolean` etc. or one may define one's own using [pydantic or JSON schema]().
 To create properties:

 ```python